aditipraveen/aditipraveen/README.md

 ## About Me 😃
 I'm currently pursuing my Undergrad in Artificial Intelligence and Machine Learning and am constantly seeking opportunities to enhance my Deep Learning skills.

-If you have collaborative ideas or suggestions, you can reach me at 📧 aditipraveen10@gmail.com.
+If you have collaborative ideas or suggestions, you can reach me at :email: aditipraveen10@gmail.com.

 Or connect with me on LinkedIn